Halt001/ng-publish-to-git/README.md

 This is the global commit prefix it will be used for all packages that do not have a prefix defined at the package level.

 **packages** (required)
-This is an array of package configurations for each individual package
+This is an array of package configurations for each individual package.

 At the package level you have the following keys available:

 **name** (required)
-The name of the library package
+The name of the library package.

 **commitPrefix** (optional)
 A per package override of the global commit prefix.